aws-samples/aws-modernization-with-snyk-container-security/content/31_Secure_Container/20_image_recommendations.md

 Snyk recommends less vulnerable base images grouped by how likely they are to be compatible:

-#TODO: Make a list so it looks nice.
-Minor upgrades are the most likely to be compatible with little work, Major upgrades can introduce breaking changes depending on image usage, Alternative architecture images are shown for more technical users to investigate.
+- Minor upgrades are the most likely to be compatible with little work,
+- Major upgrades can introduce breaking changes depending on image usage,
+- Alternative architecture images are shown for more technical users to investigate.

 Continue to the next Step to select another base image for our application.